Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Challenge-Based Objectives (45)

 There is one unlock for completing each challenge.
+(Except for "DELETE THIS", which is not included in the mod.)

 ### Total Objectives